marcioassissilva/Projetos-Data-Science/README.md

 </p>

 # Márcio de Assis
-<sub>*Director of Information Technology and Innovation in the Unis Educational group*</sub>
+<sub>*Executive director of Information Technology and Innovation at Unis Educational Group*</sub>

-I have been working as Director of Technology information and Innovation in the educational group Unis.
-I am certified as a  "Project management Professional" (PMP) by institute PMI.
-In the last few years, I led projects Technology in the educational field.
-During this time, I have acquired skills in solving problems, project execution, management team and process automation using resources of technology.
-I am a professor of Project Management and Introduction to Programming at Grupo Unis.
+I have been proactively working as Director of Technology information and Innovation at the Educational Group Unis.
+I am certified as a "Project management Professional" (PMP) by the institute PMI.
+In the last few years, I have directed a range of technological projects in the educational field.
+During this time, I have acquired various skills, such as, resolving problems, project execution, team management and process automation using resources of technology.
+Currently, I also work as a professor of Project Management and Introduction to Programming at the same institution.

 My credentials include a degree in Computer Science and an MBA in Business Management from Fundação Getulio Vargas (FGV).
-I am currently pursuing a master's degree in Regional Development by the UNIS Group.
+I am currently pursuing a master's degree in Regional Development.

 **Background in:** Computer Science and Project Management.